gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 The benchmark should be chosen so that it is representative of the workload you are interested in.
-For example, it will likely not be useful to measure the performance of a workflow on a small dataset if you intend to run it on a large dataset.
+For example, it will likely not be useful to measure the performance of a workflow on a small data set if you intend to run it on a large data set.
 The memory usage and the runtime of the workflow will likely be very different, and hence the benchmark will not be representative.